-Backups happen every now and then, but if you have a back up every time you flush a toilet, do the laundry, or water goes down a drain, that’s not normal.
+Backups happen every now and then.
+However, if you have a back up every time you flush a toilet, do the laundry, or water goes down a drain, that’s not normal.
 The problem could be your main sewer line.
 All your home’s drains rely on the main sewer line in order to drain properly.

 2. BACKUPS HAPPENING IN MULTIPLE FIXTURES

-If multiple drains in the home are having backup issues, especially on the lowest level, and/or a floor drain that has a water puddle around it (2-3 ft diameter).
+If multiple drains in the home are having backup issues, especially on the lowest level, and/or a floor drain that has a water puddle (2-3 ft diameter) around it.

-Note: Avoid using chemical drain cleaning products on a regular basis because of demanding on the pipe material you could be causing damage to pipes.
+Note: Avoid using chemical drain cleaning products because they are likely causing damage to the pipes.

 3. WATER GOING WHERE IT SHOULDN'T

 Whenever you send water down a drain, it should never come up in another location.
 If flushing the toilet causes water to backup in the bathtub, for example, it may be because the water is being forced upward due to a clog in your sewer line.
-These backups may appear in multiple places like sinks or basement drains.
+These backups may appear in multiple places like bathtubs, showers, or drains on the floor.

 4. ROOTERING YOUR MAIN LINE REGULARLY